knative/func/docs/reference/func_deploy.md

   -p, --path string             Path to the project directory (Env: $FUNC_PATH) (default ".")
       --platform string         Target platform to build (e.g. linux/amd64).
   -u, --push                    Push the function image to registry before deploying (Env: $FUNC_PUSH) (default true) -r, --registry string         Registry + namespace part of the image to build, ex 'ghcr.io/myuser'.
-The full image name is automatically determined based on the local directory name.
-If not provided the registry will be taken from func.yaml (Env: $FUNC_REGISTRY)
+The full image name is automatically determined.
+(Env: $FUNC_REGISTRY)
       --remote                  Trigger a remote deployment.
 Default is to deploy and build from the local system: $FUNC_REMOTE)
 ```